Juhani-R/BleachBit-Qt/README.md

 ## Running developer preview

 The Qt UI is an experimental version, it can only be run from source at the moment.
-Scripts (prepare.bat or prepere.sh) are provided for Windows and for Linux (like system) users to ease test setup.
+Script (prepare.bat or prepere.sh) is provided for Windows and for Linux (like system) users to ease test setup.

 Script will:
 * Clone the bleachbit repo